The bioinformatics app: Powerful, easy-to-use and free.

 - All the features of EvE Premium and

 - batch processing

 - Premium Batch includes the ability to process multiple files at a single time, all with incredible speed.

-- Simultaneously convert a batch of up to 100 whole genomes from FASTQ to VCF in around 60 minutes total.
+- Simultaneously convert a batch of up to 100 whole genomes from FASTQ to VCF in just several hours.

 - FASTQ to VCF (Supports both single end reads and paired-end reads)